MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 - Attach and close the battery compartment cover.

-The signals from the remote control are transmitted to the DVD-Player by infrared light.
-You should therefore take care that the DVD-Player is not exposed to the direct sunlight.
-This could make the transmission of signals from the remote control to the DVD-Player impossible.
+The signals from the remote control are transmitted to the DVD player by infrared light.
+You should therefore take care that the DVD player is not exposed to direct sunlight.
+This could make the transmission of signals from the remote control to the DVD player impossible.

-If you want to use the remote control it has to be pointed at the remote control sensor on the front of the device.
-The distance between remote control and sensor should not exceed 5m.
-The angle of the remote control to the remote control sensor to right, left, top and bottom should not exceed 30°.
+If you want to use the remote control, it has to be pointed at the remote control sensor on the front of the device.
+The distance between the remote control and the sensor should not exceed 5 meters.
+The angle of the remote control to the remote control sensor, to the right, left, top, and bottom, should not exceed 30 degrees.

-There are four different ways of connecting the DVD-Player with your TV/Video-Projector.
-Select one of these possibilities to suit your replay unit.
+There are four different ways of connecting the DVD player with your TV or video projector.
+Select one of these possibilities to suit your playback unit.

 Fig. 2/26